molokochris/AlkeGrow/README.md

 ## Problem

-Smallholder farmers often struggle to compete with large-scale farmers because they cannot afford to buy or rent agricultural inputs.
+Smallholder farmers often struggle to compete with large-scale farmers because they cannot afford to buy or rent agricultural inputs in bulk.
 This limits their growth and ability to enter new markets.

 ## Solution

-AlkeGrow is a mobile app that is **currently under development**.
-It will provide smallholder farmers with access to affordable agricultural inputs and help them to enter new markets.
+AlkeGrow is a mobile app that is currently under development.
+It will connect smallholder farmers to buy agricultural inputs in bulk **to reduce costs**.
+The app will also provide farmers with access to educational resources on topics such as crop production, pest management, and marketing.

 ### Features

-* **Agricultural input marketplace:** Farmers will be able to **browse and purchase agricultural inputs at discounted prices**.
+* **Agricultural input marketplace:** Farmers will be able to **connect with suppliers to buy agricultural inputs in bulk at discounted prices**.
 * **Marketplace for selling produce:** Farmers will be able to **sell their produce to buyers directly, bypassing middlemen**.
 * **Educational resources:** The app will provide farmers with access to **educational resources on topics such as crop production, pest management, and marketing**.